onomondo/stale-while-revalidate-lru-cache/README.md

 // A cache that will contain some users.
 // If the cache is older than a minute:
-//   If it's less than an hour since last update:
+//   If it's less than an hour since last update/validation:
 //     Return stale/dirty user, and `validate` in the background
-//   If it's been more than an hour since last update:
+//   If it's been more than an hour since last update/validation:
 //     Wait for `validate` and then return const users = SWRLRU({
   max: 30000, // Max 30,000 cached items